catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## WiP:
 -+ some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok -+ generate a garageband
-- author still in
+- [ ] author still in
-- it's my life..breaks because of the aphostrofe'
+- [ ] it's my life..breaks because of the aphostrofe'
-- if cover was from someone else please compare against that (save old cover)
+- [ ] if cover was from someone else please compare against that (save old cover)
-- update to wise 2015 (messages&testing)
+- [ ] update to wise 2015 (messages&testing)
-- fopen ticket for the dlcpackagedata crash for 311 down in
+- [ ] fopen ticket for the dlcpackagedata crash for 311 down in
-- why all songs have 30sec preview :)
+- [ ] why all songs have 30sec preview :)
-- some songs dont repack
+- [ ] some songs dont repack
-- i had to apply a fix for 311 down in
+- [ ] i had to apply a fix for 311 down in
-- remove all dd in Cache/Retails screen
+- [ ] remove all dd in Cache/Retails screen
-- finish profiles
+- [ ] finish profiles
-- fix filter in CAche
+- [ ] fix filter in CAche
-- duplicate management..on change..check and color
+- [ ] duplicate management..on change..check and color

 done:
 (next release)

-(prev release; but maybe not thrurally tested)
+(prev release; but maybe not thurally tested)
--- duplic manag make date bigger
+- [x] duplic manag make date bigger
--- duplic manag make date readonly
+- [x] duplic manag make date readonly
--- when opening no java...
+- [x] when opening no java...
--- remove author if custom
+- [x] remove author if custom
--- bring in no of duplicates in title
+- [x] bring in no of duplicates in title
--- if multitrack dont bring in the duplicate
+- [x] if multitrack dont bring in the duplicate

 - diff between master and branch
 DLCManager folder